phetsims/phet-info/doc/fluent-translation-guide.md

 PhET has two systems for submitting translations, one for short visual strings and one for longer _accessible descriptions_.
 1. The _PhET Translation Utility (HTML5)_ works well for the short strings that you can see visually in the simulation - visual strings like labels for checkboxes.
 At this time, this system cannot handle longer phrases found in the _accessible descriptions_.
 To learn more about the PhET Translation Utility (HTML5), you can find [information here](https://phet.colorado.edu/en/for-translators) and [documentation here](https://docs.google.com/document/u/1/d/e/2PACX-1vSYc8f01StQ7e2nQWBA38BZfLoqkm6rkn-F9BzTmxdNgazOzFfLDm5RI-3I3IdKccuBFQpFdT2ST5Px/pub).
 2. Fluent provides a higher level translation system in order to address the language-specific changes required when translating the longer phrases found in _accessible descriptions_.
-Once a translator is familiar with some basic fluent syntax, they can create, test and submit grammatically correct translations of _accessible descriptions_.
+Once a translator is familiar with some basic fluent syntax, they can create, test and submit grammatically correct translations of _accessible descriptions_ using a system of Fluent files.

+**Notes:**
-**Note: Translators may need to use both systems to create a complete translation.
+- Translators may need to use both systems to create a complete translation.
 Some accessible descriptions may use the same strings as the visual strings.
-In this case, both the PhET Translation Utiltiy (HTML5) and Fluent must be used to create a complete translation.**
+In this case, both the PhET Translation Utiltiy (HTML5) and Fluent must be used to create a complete translation.
+- In the future, PhET may have one translation utility that can handle both visual strings and _accessible descriptions_.
 ## Introduction to Fluent

 ### What is Fluent?